Delaware woman pleads guilty to fatally smothering grandson

-DOVER, Del. — A Delaware woman has pleaded guilty to fatally smothering her 3-year-old grandson with a washcloth.
+DOVER, Del. — A 53-year-old woman has pleaded guilty to fatally smothering her 3-year-old grandson with a washcloth.

-The Delaware State News reports that Angela M. Mossinger was sentenced Thursday to spend at least 15 years in prison for second-degree murder in the death of Rilan M. Everett.
+The Delaware State News reports that Angela M. Mossinger of Felton was sentenced Thursday to spend at least 15 years in prison for second-degree murder in the death of Rilan M. Everett.

 Mossinger apologized at the hearing, explaining she was “seriously overwhelmed at the thought of being homeless” and decided to kill her grandson before killing herself in September 2016.
 Court documents say Mossinger made several attempts to kill herself.